cestef/braise/docs/content/docs/get-started.md

 ## Installation

-Braise can be installed in several ways.
+Braisé can be installed in several ways.
 Choose the one that suits you best.

 ### Using [`install.sh`](/install.sh)